Sozopol: Ecclesiastical history

 The bishopric is included in the Catholic Church's list of titular sees as Sozopolis in Haemimonto and as a suffragan of Hadrianopolis in Haemimonto.

 Art flourished in the Christian era.
-The ancient icons and magnificent woodcarving in the iconostases are a remarkable accomplishment of the craftsmanship of these times.
-The architecture of the houses in the old town from the Renaissance period makes it a unique place to visit today.
+The ancient woodcarving in the iconostases are an accomplishment of the craftsmanship of these times.
+The architecture of the houses in the old town from the Renaissance period makes it a notable place to visit today.

 The vampire of Sozopol

 During archaeological excavations in 2012 the remains of a skeleton pierced with an iron bar in the heart were found.
 It is believed that those are the remains of the local nobleman Krivich (or Krivitsa), ruler of the fortress of Sozopol (castrofilax).
 Believed to be a very cruel person, the locals made sure that he would not come back to haunt the city after his death by piercing him with an iron bar in the chest.
 There are more than 100 medieval funerals similar to that of Krivitsa found all over Bulgaria.
 The remains were pierced with either an iron or a wooden bar through the chest to make sure that the dead will not rise from the grave as a vampire.